Howe duality over finite fields I: The two stable ranges: The endomorphism algebra of an oscillator representation

-\begin{proof} We begin with the proof of (1): For an element $u\in W \cong W \otimes \Lambda^-$, we can calculate that $f_t$ acts as follows: \beg{ftappliedtoufirsttry}{ } The sum runs over arbitrary choices of $y^+$, meaning that for fixed $u\in W$ and chosen $y^- \in W$, the coefficient sum \beg{TorusCoeffLinChar}{\sum_{y^+ \in W} \psi ( B (y^+ , -\frac{y^-}{t-1} + u))} of the vector $(y^- + u)$ is a linear sum of characters, and is therefore $0$, unless $u = y^-/(t-1)$, in which case \rref{TorusCoeffLinChar} is $q^n$.
+We begin with the proof of (\ref{ExplicitFormulaeForGensSL2PropScal}): For an element $u\in W \cong W \otimes \Lambda^-$, for $t\in \F_q^\times$, we can calculate the following: \beg{ftappliedtoufirsttry}{ } The sum runs over arbitrary choices of $y^+$, meaning that for fixed $u\in W$ and chosen $y^- \in W$, the coefficient sum \beg{TorusCoeffLinChar}{\sum_{y^+ \in W} \psi ( B (y^+ , -\frac{y^-}{t-1} + u))} of the vector $(y^- + u)$ is a linear sum of characters, and is therefore $0$, unless $u = y^-/(t-1)$, in which case \rref{TorusCoeffLinChar} is $q^n$.
 Hence, the only contributing choice of $y^-$ is $y^- = (t-1) \cdot u$.
 Therefore, \rref{ftappliedtoufirsttry} simplifies as

 agreeing with the action of the proposed matrix on the oscillator representation $\C W $.